SomnathRangrej/security/description/sd-01-Latency-and-Throughput.md

-Got it — you’re asking about **latency and throughput** and specifically the **percentiles (P50, P95, P99)** that are commonly reported in performance testing.
+**latency and throughput** and specifically the **percentiles (P50, P95, P99)** that are commonly reported in performance testing.
 Here’s a clear, structured explanation:

 ---